-Iraq suspends U.S.-funded broadcaster Al Hurra over graft investigation
+Iraq suspends US-funded broadcaster Al Hurra over graft investigation

 BAGHDAD (Reuters) - Iraq has suspended the license of a U.S.-government funded broadcaster after it ran an investigation alleging corruption within the country’s religious institutions.

-The country’s media regulator on Monday shut down the local offices of Al Hurra television - a broadcaster funded by the U.S. Agency for Global Media - for three months, accusing the network of bias and defamation in their report.
+The country’s media regulator on Monday shut down the local offices of Al Hurra television - a regional network funded by the U.S. Agency for Global Media - for three months, accusing the network of bias and defamation in their report.

 “The program failed to uphold the principles of media professionalism,” a statement from the Communications and Media Commission (CMC) said, accusing the reporters of using anonymous sources to defame and to cause moral injury.

-The investigative report, which aired last week, alleged corruption within the Sunni and Shi’ite Muslim endowments - state bodies that administer religious sites and real estate - including foundations linked to Iraq’s top Shi’ite cleric Grand Ayatollah Ali al-Sistani.
+The investigative report, which aired on Saturday, alleged corruption within the Sunni and Shi’ite Muslim endowments - state bodies that administer religious sites and real estate - including foundations linked to Iraq’s top Shi’ite cleric Grand Ayatollah Ali al-Sistani.
+It also said the bodies have ties to armed groups.

 The Sunni endowment denied the allegations in the report and said they would take legal steps against the channel.
 The Shi’ite endowment could not immediately be reached for comment.

-In addition to the three-month suspension, Al Hurra must stop all activities until “they correct their position” and must issue a formal apology, the CMC decision said.
+In addition to the three-month suspension, Al Hurra was ordered to stop all activities until “they correct their position” and to issue a formal apology, the CMC decision said.

+The report was condemned by influential political figures, who questioned its veracity.

+Al Hurra stood by their report in a statement, calling it “fair, balanced and professional.”

 Iraq is currently ranked near the bottom of Reporters Without Borders’ (RSF) media freedom index.
 It owes its current ranking of 156 out of 180 countries to routine attacks, arbitrary detentions and intimidation of journalists by militias and pro-government groups, according to RSF.